 Purple Beech or Fagus sylvatica ‘Purpurea’ is the colourful purple version of one of the most popular hedging, the wavy edged leaves emerge greenish-purple in late spring and become darker and richer purple as they mature.
 During the autumn months, the foliage colour softens gradually through purple-green to buttery yellow tones before turning to a coppery brown, these leaves are then retained during the winter making Purple Beech one of the few deciduous plants that offers both year round privacy and year round interest.

 Common Laurel or Cherry Laurel (Prunus laurocerasus Rotundifolia) Instant Hedging

 Cherry Laurels are completely evergreen giving year round privacy so they are a very good choice for boundary hedges, and they are a tough, hardy plant that will easily put up with a bad winter.
 Laurel is suitable for medium and large hedges from 120cm up to several metres and they grow quite fast at 30-60cm a year, they’re great for filtering noise pollution and they will shelter your garden from damaging strong winds

 Portuguese Laurel (Prunus lusitanica Angustifolia) Instant hedging

-Here we have one of our best selling evergreen hedging plants, we grow and sell the Portuguese Laurel (Prunus lusitanica ‘Angustifolia’) grown from cuttings.
+Here we have one of our best selling evergreen plants, we grow and sell the Portuguese Laurel (Prunus lusitanica ‘Angustifolia’) grown from cuttings.
 This is a better quality clone with a slightly smaller and neater leaf that is more suited to trimming with shears or a hedgtrimmer giving a beautiful and tidy evergreen hedge.